-- In 2021, 40 alcohol related deaths were recorded in West Dunbartonshire. - From 2010, numbers of deaths relating to alcohol slowly decreased, with the latest data point in 2021 showing the highest number of deaths in the time period. - While the West Dunbartonshire rate is on a downward trend overall, it remains higher than Scotland as a whole.
-This downward trend also masks an increase in female deaths. - Female alcohol specific death rates are rising rapidly whilst the male rate is in decline and is the lowest since 2002.
+- In 2021, 40 alcohol related deaths were recorded in West Dunbartonshire. - From 2010, numbers of deaths relating to alcohol slowly decreased, with the latest data point in 2021 showing the highest number of deaths in the time period. - The West Dunbartonshire rate has consistently been higher than Scotland as a whole.
+Despite an overall fall from 2002-2006 data, the latest data shows the local death rate is rising overall, for both males and females.